nizmow/business-day-calculator/README.md

 I time capped myself at around 4-5 hours, but there's more work to do.

 * Full integration tests over the web API.
-* The `Holiday` class needs a lot of work.
-If we're reading from an external resource it'd be nicer to use a DTO of some sort, with a 'real' business object (or two) for validation, but this seemed like too much boilerplate (and too much time).
+* ~~The `Holiday` class needs a lot of work.
+If we're reading from an external resource it'd be nicer to use a DTO of some sort, with a 'real' business object (or two) for validation, but this seemed like too much boilerplate (and too much time).~~
 * I'd like to make things immutable where possible, but for now I didn't want to fight with ASP.NET model binding and JSON deserialisation to make it happen in a tidy way.
 Also related to the above point.
 * Integration with some kind of free public holidays API or data source would make this much more useful.
-* Validation, better exception handling, friendlier errors.
+* ~~Validation,~~ Better exception handling, friendlier errors.